SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

    * _Rationale_: The browser must be able to use available TTS systems (either custom or W3C standard) when requested by the testing server.
    * _User Stories_:
       * The student starts a test on the secure browser.
 The testing server requests that certain assessment items be read out loud to the student.
 The server makes appropriate API calls to effect this.
+5. Optionally provide a recording API, allowing simple recording capabilities such as play/pause/resume/stop, as well as recording retrieval.
+This capability is browser-dependent.
+   * _Rationale_: In order to evaluate a student's verbal skills, the device should have the ability to record and playback audio via the browser.
+   * _User Stories_:
+      * The student starts a test on the secure browser.
+The testing server displays a test item and requests that the student provide a verbal response.
+The server makes appropriate API calls to effect this.

 Most of the high level functional requirements listed below are implemented by the Secure Browser API Specification [1].